Dom-888/Second-Milestone-Project/README.md

 ### Bugs Discovered
 - _Problem with Modals_: By default, bootstrap modals are programmed to close when the user clicks outside them or presses the ESC key.
 This feature has been inhibited to avoid breaking the game.
-- _Negative Score_: The score is calculated by adding points for each correct choice and removing them for each wrong choice, this could cause a negative score.
-Currently the minimum score is 0.
+- _Negative Score_: Initially, the score was calculated by adding points for each correct choice and removing them for each wrong choice, potentially causing a negative score.
+This was modified to make the minimum score 0.
 - _Top Scores Order_: Initially, it could occur that by achieving the top scores in a specific sequence, they were shown in the wrong order (specifically the highest score was shown in second place).
 This was caused by an oversight in the JavaScript code, which was subsequently fixed.

 ## Deployment

-This project was developed using [GitPod](https://www.gitpod.io/), committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/) using the Gitpod Terminal.
+This project was developed on [GitPod](https://www.gitpod.io/), committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/) using the Gitpod Terminal.

 To deploy Hangman to GitHub Pages from its [GitHub repository](https://github.com/Dom-888/Second-Milestone-Project), the following steps were taken:
 1. Log in to Github